Fusion power in Germany and the EU: political momentum and IP strategies as a key success factor

 The funding landscape outlined at EU, federal, and state level gives rise to complex requirements for IP models, exploitation strategies, and contractual cooperation structures.

-Already at the application stage, the intended exploitation objectives must be specified in detail (No. 3.3 NKBF 2017).
-While the grant recipient is, in principle, entitled to the exclusive right to exploit the project results (No. 3.2 NKBF 2017), the funding conditions also impose certain restrictions on exploitation (No. 3.4 NKBF 2017): for example, exploitation of the results outside the European Economic Area and Switzerland is only permissible with the prior consent of the granting authority (No. 3.4.1 NKBF 2017).
-Likewise, the grant recipient may be required to grant the funding authority a non-exclusive, transferable right of use (No. 3.4.2 NKBF 2017).
-In addition, the grant recipient must ensure appropriate and effective protection of the results, make the results available free of charge for research and teaching in Germany under certain conditions, and is obliged to exploit the results (obligation to exploit) (Nos.
-3.5, 3.6 NKBF 2017).
+Already at the application stage, the intended exploitation objectives must be specified in detail (3.3 of the Ancillary Terms 2017).
+While the grant recipient is, in principle, entitled to the exclusive right to exploit the project results (3.2 of the Ancillary Terms 2017), the funding conditions also impose certain restrictions on exploitation (3.4 2017): for example, exploitation of the results outside the European Economic Area and Switzerland is only permissible with the prior consent of the granting authority (3.4.1 2017).
+Likewise, the grant recipient may be required to grant the funding authority a non-exclusive, transferable right of use (3.4.2 2017).
+In addition, the grant recipient must ensure appropriate and effective protection of the results, make the results available free of charge for research and teaching in Germany under certain conditions, and is obliged to exploit the results (obligation to exploit) (3.5, 3.6 2017).

 These considerations are particularly essential for international groups operating in the technology and energy sectors, as the international exploitation of IP arising from funded projects may, as outlined, be subject to specific exploitation restrictions.
-Equally, the legal options for structuring multinational IP exploitation strategies are of particular relevance for investors.
+Equally, the legal options for structuring multinational IP exploitation strategies are especially relevant for investors.

-Noerr has extensive experience in advising on funding and research projects with complex IP structures – in particular at the interface between technology development, collaborative research and industrial exploitation – as well as in the cross‑sectional areas of public commercial and regulatory law, energy and infrastructure law, corporate/M&A and venture capital/private equity, foreign trade law and investment control, and financing.
+Noerr has extensive experience in advising on funding and research projects with complex IP structures (including at the interface between technology development, collaborative research and industrial exploitation) as well as in the cross‑sectional areas of public commercial and regulatory law, energy and infrastructure law, corporate/M&A and venture capital/private equity, foreign trade law and investment control, and financing.

 Our advisory services include in particular:

-• Drafting consortium and cooperation agreements that incorporate the relevant subsidy law requirements,
+- drafting consortium and cooperation agreements incorporating the relevant subsidy law requirements,

-• Legal assessment of IP strategies and protection concepts as part of project outlines, roadmaps and application documents,
+- performing legal assessments of IP strategies and protection strategies as part of project outlines, roadmaps and application documents,

-• Support in interactions with funding authorities, in particular on exploitation, access rules and cross‑border transfers,
+- providing support in interactions with funding authorities, focusing on exploitation, access rules and cross‑border transfers,

-• Advising on foreign trade law and investment control, in particular in connection with investments by international investors, technology transfer and the classification of fusion infrastructure as critical infrastructure,
+- advising on foreign trade law and investment control, focusing on investments by international investors, technology transfer and the classification of fusion infrastructure as critical infrastructure,

-• Structuring project financings for demonstration reactors and future power plants (including EPC contracts) as well as positioning projects within the ESG and EU Taxonomy
+- structuring project financings for demonstration reactors and future power plants (including EPC contracts) as well as positioning projects within the ESG and EU taxonomies

 Well